Why the best morning routine is important?

 Eggs white, banana, dates, peanut butter, walnuts, and are some of my favorite breakfast foods in the morning.

-6. Schedule your day it intent
+6. Schedule your day

 You will be less likely to procrastinate throughout the day if you schedule your day with good intent.